Digamber Jain Bada Mandir Hastinapur: Jambudweep Jain Teerth

-Jambudweep was founded by Gyanmati Mataji in 1972 and the model of Jambudvipa was completed in 1985.
+Jambudweep was founded by Gyanmati in 1972 and the model of Jambudvipa was completed in 1985.
 Its campus has various Jain temples which includes Sumeru Parvat, Lotus Temple, Teen Murti Mandir, Meditation Temple, Badi Murti, Teen Lok Rachna and many other tourist attractions.

-Shri Shwetambar Jain Temples
+Shwetambar Jain Temples

-Shri Shantinath Shwetambar Temple was renovated in the mid 20th century and the consecration ceremony took place in Margashirsha of VS 2021.
+Shantinath Shwetambar Temple was renovated in the mid 20th century and the consecration ceremony took place in Margashirsha of VS 2021.
 Jain Sthanak and Dada Vaadi of the Sthānakavāsī sect are also situated near to Shwetambar Temple.

 Ashtapad Teerth

-Shri Ashtapad Teerth was built under the aegis of Shri Hastinapur Jain Shwetambar Teerth Trust.
+Ashtapad Teerth was built under the aegis of Shri Hastinapur Jain Shwetambar Teerth Trust.
 It is a 151 ft structure, notable for its intricate architecture and stone-carvings.
 Its Panch-kalyanak Pratishtha took place in December 2009 under the grace of Gachhadipati Acharya Nityanand Surishwerji.
 Ashtapad Teerth depicts the geography of Mount Ashtapad which according to Jain scriptures, is the site where the first Jain tirthankara, Rishabhadeva attained moksha (nirvana).